ding0t/scbc-taipan/fightclub/README.md

     - [ ] Install and enable the anti-virus software clam av, use the lab, or fightclub option `PROTECT: Install clamAV and update signatures`
     - [ ] Run an AV scan.
 Use the lab or fightclub option `PROTECT: Run clamav`.
 Remember the gui `clamtk` takes time and may lock up, but does show results well
     - [ ] Are there any suspect cron jobs
+    - [ ] If a web server is requred; check and scan the `/var/www/html/` directory for malware
 - [ ] APPLICATIONS - uninstall what is not needed, update the rest (good for points) [lab04](../labs/lab04_execution.md)
     - [ ] Remove any unauthorised services listening in recon use `sudo apt purge <SERVICE NAME>` if that did not work try `apt search <SERVICE NAME>` and copy a likely looking package name and try again using that name
     - [ ] Open the start menu (windows key, click on the nine dots).
 Identify unwanted applications.
 We will remove it later.
 WARNING; try not to run the software!